Harry Morrey Salmon: Career

 He had a distinguished military career in the British army rising to the rank of captain in World War I and to that of colonel in World War II.
 He received the Military Cross and bar and was appointed a Commander of the Order of the British Empire (CBE) in recognition of his distinguished contribution to operations in the Mediterranean from November 1942 until May 1945.

 He served as the treasurer of the National Museum of Wales from 1962 until 1982.

+He is buried in a family plot at St Mary's Church, Whitchurch in Cardiff.